johnchaffee/twilio-hubspot-sms-workflow/README.md

 ![](images/edit-action.png)

 - In the **Code** section, copy and paste the following code from the `send-sms.js` file.
-Note: you may customize the `body` const with your desired message body text.
+Note: you may customize the `template` variable with your desired message body text.

 ```js
 // Load the axios library for sending HTTP request to the Twilio API